 Passt wie die Faust aufs Auge.

 Fits like a fist on an eye.
 English has two similar expressions, and they are “like chalk and cheese” and “a match made in heaven”.
 So which one is it?
 You’d try to avoid a fist on your eye, right?
 This proverb originated as an ironic saying, but is now used literally as well.
-So if you hear this German expression, you’ll have to look at the context if it’s really a good fit or not.
+So if you hear this German proverb, you’ll have to look at the context if it’s really a good fit or not.

 Wer zuletzt lacht, lacht am besten.